First confirmed Natrona County COVID-19 death announced

 This is the eighth coronavirus-related death announced in the last 13 days and the third in the last three days.
 In total, 15 people have died in Wyoming after contracting COVID-19.

-Of those 15 deaths, at least four have been residents of long-term care facilities; all of them have been identified in the past seven days.
+Of those, at least four have been residents of long-term care facilities; all of them have been identified in the past seven days.
 An ongoing outbreak at a Worland facility has claimed the lives of three older people; the cluster has spread to more than 20 people, all of whom are staff or residents of the facility.

 All of the 15 victims here have been older people, a population that is particularly at risk for serious complications from the virus.
 Six were residents of Fremont County, which accounts for 231 of the state's 665 confirmed cases.
 Two more are Laramie County residents, and there's been one each from Campbell, Johnson and Teton counties.